wessenstam/gts2021-prep/phase3/phase3.rst

 Using the CI/CD Infrastructure
 ==============================

-This part of the workshop is all about using
+This part of the workshop is about

-- Configure the CI/CD infrastructure
+- Configure the CI/CD infrastructure to:
-- The CI/CD infrastructure/pipeline to:

   - Build the images and tag the images using a tag convention of <IP ADDRESS OF DOCKER VM>:<commit number>
   - Test the build images
-  - Upload the images to Dockerhub so we can have even after we have destroyed our development environment
+  - Upload the images to Dockerhub so we still have our images even after we have destroyed our development environment
   - Deploy the images as containers

-- Tooling
+- Use of tooling

 .. note::
    Estimated time **45-60 minutes**